Get a Clue (game show): Tiebreaker

-Bonus round
+Bonus Round

 The winning team has 60 seconds to go through as many words as possible.
 One member is chosen to describe the first word (indicated by the corner of their podium lighting up in the first season, and their entire podium lighting up orange in the second season), but the guesser is chosen at random from the others (indicated by their entire podium lighting up in the first season, and their entire podium lighting up green in the second season).
 A correct guess or pass transfers control to the guesser for the next word, and a new guesser is chosen at random.
-In addition, unlike the first two rounds, passing always gives the incoming giver a new word (the same goes if an illegal clue is given or a player whose not taking a turn guessing calls out an answer).
-If the team correctly guesses eight words within 60 seconds, their winnings increase to $10,000.
+In addition, unlike the first two rounds, passing always gives out a brand new word (the same goes if an illegal clue is given or a player whose not taking a turn guessing calls out an answer).
+If the team correctly guesses eight words within 60 seconds, their winnings increase to $10,000; if not, they'll be sticking with the $1,000 that they earned from the main game.